adanque/Risk-Propensity-Churn-Analysis/README.md

 ![A remote image](https://github.com/adanque/Risk-Propensity-Churn-Analysis/blob/main/Results/SVC_Confusion_Matrix.png?raw=true)
 the above confusion matrix supports the estimates displayed earlier on its ability to predict those who do not churn.

+### Conclusion:
-### Conclusion: XGBoost in my case is the best algorithm to base my model to predict churn.
+- XGBoost in my case is the best algorithm to base my model to predict churn.
+- The predictive variables to watch: If the customer has an international plan, high costs per Total Day Charge, Total Eve Charge and Total Night Charge.
+- These factors appear to indicate that when charges are excessively high for their usage, the customer may churn to seek lower rates with another provider.

 ## Appendices
 ### Data Sources
 | Source  | Description | URL |
 | ------ | ------ | ------ |